KipCollo/ToolsCorn/DevOps/Cloud/AWS/ec2.md

 Amazon Elastic Compute Cloud (EC2) is a web service that provides secure, resizable compute capacity in the cloud.
 It is designed to make web-scale cloud computing easier for developers.
 EC2’s simple web service interface allows you to obtain and configure capacity with minimal friction.
 EC2 enables you to scale your compute capacity, develop and deploy applications faster, and run applications on AWS's reliable computing environment.
 You have the control of your computing resources and can access various configurations of CPU, Memory, Storage, and Networking capacity for your instances.

+Amazon Elastic Compute Cloud (Amazon EC2) is a web service that provides resizable compute capacity in the cloud.
+It is designed to make web-scale cloud computing easier for developers.

+Amazon EC2's simple web service interface allows you to obtain and configure capacity with minimal friction.
+It provides you with complete control of your computing resources and lets you run on Amazon's proven computing environment.
+Amazon EC2 reduces the time required to obtain and boot new server instances to minutes, allowing you to quickly scale capacity, both up and down, as your computing requirements change.

+Amazon EC2 changes the economics of computing by allowing you to pay only for capacity that you actually use.
+Amazon EC2 provides developers the tools to build failure resilient applications and isolate themselves from common failure scenarios.

 ## Instance Types

 AWS EC2 instances come in a variety of types optimized to fit different use cases.
 They are grouped into categories depending on their performance capacity and pricing structure.
 There are five categories of instance types including General Purpose, Compute Optimized, Memory Optimized, Storage Optimized, and Accelerated Computing instances.
 Each category is suited best for specific workloads and they consist of different instance types each given a specific name, for example, 't2.micro'.
 Each instance type has a specific amount of CPU, memory, storage, and network capacity.
 Understanding the workloads of your applications can help you determine which instance type would be best suited to your needs.